50gramx/trancescript-core/CONTRIBUTING.md

-# Contributing to Pathlight
+# Contributing to TranceScript Core

-Thank you for your interest in contributing to Pathlight!
+Thank you for your interest in contributing to TranceScript Core!
 This document provides guidelines for contributing to the project.

 ## 🎯 How to Contribute